 There is a mandatory 24-hour waiting period after the death before a cremation can proceed.
 Although, it can take 48-72 hours to process all the required paperwork.
 It is fair to say that it is usually 5-7 days for a cremation to be performed.
 (Longer if there are any issues with consent or issuing a death certificate)

 The deceased will be sheltered in refrigerated storage during this time.
 A direct cremation service package generally includes refrigeration for up to 10-14 days.
-There may be an additional daily fee for refrigeration if the funeral home has to store the deceased for longer.
+If the funeral home has to store the deceased for longer, there may be an additional daily fee for refrigeration.

 Can I get a free cremation in Georgia?

-Sadly, more families are finding it harder to budget for funeral costs.
-Especially if a family death was unexpected and the deceased had no funeral provision.
-As we outlined above, the DFCS does have a responsibility to help with cremation costs for indigent residents, vulnerable and welfare recipients.
+Sadly, more families are finding it harder to budget for funeral costs, especially if a family death was unexpected and the deceased had no funeral provision.
+As we outlined above, the DFCS does have a responsibility to help with cremation costs for indigent residents, vulnerable people, and welfare recipients.

 Another way to obtain a free cremation is to donate your body to science.
 If you opt for a whole-body anatomical donation, the medical institute will cover the cremation expenses when the donation is complete.
 The cremated remains can then be returned to the family.
 This process usually takes at least 3-4 weeks but could be longer.